- Our Sustainability; Our Future

 Food is always locally grown and what is available on the day.
 As there is little or no power, cold storage is non-existent.
 Preserved and canned supplies are generally in stock for local consumption and often below the standard you are used to.
 If buying packaged or canned foods please check the expiry date as many are out of date.
 Traveler’s cheques or credit cards are not normally accepted.
 Payment is in cash only.
 Many of these accommodation houses depend on public transport to get travellers to them.

-A further word of advice when traveling in Vanuatu: some of the Port Vila roadside “Travel Agents” are closely associated (often family members) with some of the island bungalows of outer islands; consequently may not always have your objectives as their priority.
+1. Some of the Port Vila roadside “Travel Agents” are closely associated (often family members) with some of the island bungalows of outer islands; consequently may not always have your objectives as their priority.

 Q: What is the best time of the year to visit Tanna?